Cloud-121/Cloud-121/README.md

 # Hiya ^^

-I'm Scarlett, and my current desktop distro of choice is Linux Mint Debian Edition.
-I'm a tinkerer at heart, passionate about open source software and hardware.
-I'm knollgeable in Python, JavaScript, PowerShell, and Bash, and I’m currently diving into Rust and C++ to expand my skillset.
+Hello, my name is ScarlettOSA; I'm a student with a deep passion for open-source software and hardware.
+I enjoy learning and constantly pushing my boundaries in the fields I'm involved in.

-I enjoy pushing my skills by working on a variety of software and hardware projects, many of which are open-source and can be found on my [GitHub](https://github.com/Cloud-121).
-Notably, I’ve contributed to [ETS2LA](https://github.com/ETS2LA/Euro-Truck-Simulator-2-Lane-Assist), a plugin-based interface for SCS games.
-I’ve also developed tools like [MapleCountyAtmSolver](https://github.com/Cloud-121/MapleCountyAtmSolver), an automatic puzzle solver for the game Maple County that was built with a modular structure to make it simple to add additional features.
-Additionally, [webvescxmlviewer](https://github.com/Cloud-121/webvescxmlviewer), Designed to make the viewing of the XML files that can be downloaded from vesc tool for debugging easier and sharing to other users for trouble shooting as simple as possible.
-I also have smaller projects such as [ETS2LA-OpenShock](https://github.com/Cloud-121/ETS2LA-OpenShock) which is a plugin for [ETS2LA](https://github.com/ETS2LA/Euro-Truck-Simulator-2-Lane-Assist) that allows the connection of a shocker using the [Openshock API](https://github.com/OpenShock/API) to shock the wearer when they exit the lane.
+I run the [Louisiana Mesh Community](https://louisianamesh.org/), a growing group of individuals dedicated to interconnecting Louisiana's cities with a decentralized, open-source messaging system.
+Providing a resilient communication channel that helps families stay together and communicate with others even when infrastructure is damaged from natural disasters.
+Working with companies such as [Heltec Automation](https://heltec.org/) to open unique opportunities to the community that wouldn't be available without their partnership.

-You can reach me through my email Cloud@gproconnect.com or my discord [@cloudfoxies](https://discordapp.com/users/714907687527252018).
+You can reach me through my email contact@lenleyngo.com or my discord [@ScarlettOSA](https://discordapp.com/users/714907687527252018).

 <hr></hr>